dapperlabs-platform/terraform-cloudflare-firewall/README.md

 ## What does this do?

-This module allows you to create a CF Custom Ruleset and define custm rules
+This module allows you to create a CF Custom Ruleset and define custom rules

 ## How to use this module?